 - Move stock: When the price is reduced, it becomes an opportunity to purchase.
 The more people buy, the easier it is for you to make space for new arrivals.

-- Attract discount focused customers: Having customers that only focus on perks is not good for business.
-The goal is to have customers that don’t wait for discount periods to buy from you.
+- Attract discount-focused customers: Having customers who only focus on perks is not good for business.
+The goal is to have customers who don’t wait for discount periods to buy from you.

 - Image of your brand suffers: Most people have the perception that anything sold cheaply is of inferior quality.
-That perception does not reinforce the image of your brand visually nor financially.
+That perception does not reinforce the image of your brand visually or financially.

 b) When is it ideal to offer periodic discounts?

 Offering discounts based on customer behavior can yield great results depending on what you sell.
 For example, a pizza seller can offer ‘Friday deals’ because it’s the weekend and people want to have some fun.
 Same for massage services, fashion, and accessory shops.
 They will get more return because it is well-positioned, and they are satisfying a demand.
 The most important thing is to position your product at the right time.

 Example: AliExpress calls it flash deals, and they apply this strategy by giving a discount to anybody who purchases a product from their jewelry and watches category in 48 hours.